urbit/urbit.org-reloaded/content/using/_index.md

 +++
-title = "Operator's Manual"
+title = "User's Manual"
 sort_by = "weight"
 template = "sections/docs/chapters.html"
 +++

-Welcome to the Operator's Manual for the Urbit project.
+Welcome to the User's Manual for the Urbit project.
 This documentation is maintained by [Tlon](https://tlon.io) and the Urbit community in a public [Github repository](https://github.com/urbit/urbit.org).
 Issues and contributions are welcome.

 This documentation provides a series of guides and reference material for assisting you in the usage and operations of your ship.
-If you're looking for documentation on how to *develop* on Urbit, see our [development docs](/docs/).
+If you're looking for documentation on how to _develop_ on Urbit, see our [development docs](/docs/).

 ### [Urbit OS](/using/os/)